curl/curl/docs/cmdline-opts/continue-at.md

 This command line option is mutually exclusive with --range: you can only use one of them for a single transfer.

-The --no-clobber option cannot be used together with --continue-at.
+The --no-clobber and --remove-on-error options cannot be used together with --continue-at.